ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 - Projects were to read a paper and give a presentation about it
 - Like in Junior Year Writing, most engineers cannot public speak, so if you can talk, you should be golden
 - Project was pretty cool, you are given equipment and a unique research question to replicate; I embedded information over sound
+&nbsp;

 #### ECE 597LP
 - Low Power Embedded Systems
 - Basically 597SD but with a low power focus and its easier
 - Taught by Gummeson who is really nice

+&nbsp;

 ## Medium:
+&nbsp;

 #### ECE 332
 - Only projects
 - 1 lecture a month that is 3 hours
 - Need to go to lecture for the exam, there are no recordings or notes
 - Very easy until the final project (no one finished that, everyone brute forced the solutions to trick the TAs) and the final exam (super specific and random things that relate to the class)
 - An easy B+
+&nbsp;

 #### ECE 597AA
 - Super easy until the final project which was ridiculously hard, no one finished it
-- Homework and Midterm was the same format at ECE 597SD
+- Homework and Midterm was the same format at ECE 597SD &nbsp;

 #### CS 383
 - Lots of cool but hard projects
 - Great to know how AI works, higher level CS stuff
 - Lots of information
+&nbsp;

 #### ECE 244*
 - Had an EE friend say it was challenging but not the end of the world
-- Don't know why you would ever want to take a Physics class as a CompE
+- Don't know why you would ever want to take a Physics class as a CompE &nbsp;

 #### CS 403*
 - Basically physics
+&nbsp;

 #### CS 446*
 - Roommate had a tough time
+&nbsp;

 ## Hard:
+&nbsp;

 #### ECE 588
 - VLSI
 - One of the hardest and most infamously brutal courses
 - Must take if you're interested in chip design
+&nbsp;

 #### ECE 559
 - Continuation of ECE 588
+&nbsp;

 #### ECE 341
 - Algorithms
 - The other infamously brutal courses
 - Don't do this to yourself please
+&nbsp;

 #### CS 311
 - Same as ECE 341
+&nbsp;

 #### ECE 310*
-	- I know EE's who die Junior year first semester because of this class
+- I know EE's who die Junior year first semester because of this class &nbsp;

 #### ECE 311*
 - Same as ECE 310
+&nbsp;

 #### ECE 570
-	- More Irwin from ECE 322, DO NOT DO THIS TO YOURSELF
+- More Irwin from ECE 322, DO NOT DO THIS TO YOURSELF &nbsp;

 #### ECE 500 level Machine Learning *
-	- People say this was a lot of work and to not take
+- People say this was a lot of work and to not take &nbsp;

 ## No idea:
-I don't know people who have bothered taking these or I can't recall what they said about it
+I don't know people who have bothered taking these or I can't recall what they said about it &nbsp;

 #### ECE 315*
 #### ECE 333*